LBHackney-IT/Data-Platform-Playbook/docs/glossary.md

  ### Data Pipeline
 A data pipeline is a set of tools and processes used to automate the movement and transformation of data between a source system and a target repository (for example, a data lake or a BI dashboard).
  ### Data Platform
 A data platform is an integrated technology solution that allows data located in different data sources to be governed, accessed, and delivered to users, applications, or other technologies.
 A data platform isn’t just one ‘thing’, but a platform composed of a number of different elements, most notably the data lake.
-For a more thorough explanation, see [the Introduction session in the Playbook](https://playbook.hackney.gov.uk/Data-Platform-Playbook/)
+For a more thorough explanation, see [the Introduction session in the Playbook][data-platform-intro]
  ### Data Warehouse
 This is a store of 'gold standard' data that is ready for analysis or publication.
-It is the result of processes to ingest, clean and transform data in the data lake
+It is the result of processes to ingest, clean and transform data in the data lake.
+In the Data Platform, this typically consists on data stored in our [refined](#refined-zone) and [trusted](#trusted-zone) zones.
  ### Docker
 Software platform that enables to run programs in any environment.
-In Docker, programs run in 'containers' that contain the full operating system and configuration items that the program requires.
+In Docker, programs run in '[containers](#container)' that contain the full operating system and configuration items that the program requires.
 In the data platform, we use Docker and a container that replicates the AWS Glue environment.
 This enables us to write and test pySpark scripts on a local machine (PC or Mac) before making them available a jobs in the platform.
  ### Environments
-The platform has 3 [Environments](https://lbhackney-it.github.io/Data-Platform-Playbook/environments): Development (used by engineers in the Data Platform team), Pre-Production/Staging (used by analysts to prototype processes to ingest or transform data) and Production (used by analysts to schedule and ‘productionise’ processes)
+The platform has 3 [Environments][environments]: Development (used by engineers in the Data Platform team), Pre-Production/Staging (used by analysts to prototype processes to ingest or transform data) and Production (used by analysts to schedule and ‘productionise’ processes)
  ### ETL (EXTRACT, TRANSFORM AND LOAD)
 Extract the data from its original source, whether that is another database or an application, Transform data by cleaning it up, deduplicating it, combining it, and otherwise getting ready to Load the data into the target database.
  ### Github